mcbride249/Election_Analysis/README.md

 Goals:
 1. Calculate the total number of votes cast.
-2. GEt a complete list of candidates who received votes.
+2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determin the winner of the election based on the popular vote.